maxbeizer/start-a-changelog-js/README.md

 # Start a Changelog JS

+**NOTE: it looks like there's a more full-featured version of this concept at https://www.npmjs.com/package/keep-a-changelog**

 An npx-able way to get a copy of the changelog from https://keepachangelog.com .
 It's especially helpful when starting up a new project and you don't want to leave your CLI.